Condition Analysis

 2

-- Friction-dependent slab climbing on Brown Slabs is particularly dangerous when damp — even a thin moisture film on BVS rock can cause unexpected foot slips on these delicate routes.
+- The friction-dependent slab routes on Brown Slabs are extremely dangerous when wet — even a thin film of moisture on BVS rock dramatically reduces grip.

 Reasoning